yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 ##### Sentinel Rate Limiter

+As explained above, when using the Redis rate limiter, when a throttling action is triggered, requests are required to cool-down for the period of the rate limit.

+The default behaviour with the Redis rate limiter is that the rate-limit calculations are performed on-thread.

-The sentinel-based rate limiter delivers a smoother performance curve as rate-limit calculations happen off-thread, but a stricter time-out based cool-down for clients.
-For example, when a throttling action is triggered, they are required to cool-down for the period of the rate limit.
-The default behaviour is for the rate-limit calculations to happen on-thread and which offers a staggered cool-down and a smoother rate-limit experience for the client.
-For example, you can slow your connection throughput to regain entry into your rate limit.
-This is more of a “throttle” than a “block”.
-The standard rate limiter offers similar performance as the sentinel-based limiter.
-This is disabled by default.
+The optional Redis Sentinel rate limiter delivers a smoother performance curve as rate-limit calculations happen off-thread, with a stricter time-out based cool-down for clients.

 This option can be enabled using the following configuration option [enable_sentinel_rate_limiter]({{< ref "/tyk-oss-gateway/configuration.md#enable_sentinel_rate_limiter" >}}).